joel-porquet/jpass/README.md

 # JPass password manager

+**Jpass** is a flexible and configurable password manager and generator.

+From a configuration file describing services (i.e. usually websites for which you have to authenticate), **jpass** is able to generate deterministic passwords based on a master password.

+So at the end of the day, all you have to know and protect is your master password, and **jpass** takes care of the rest.

+Features:

+* Password generation based on standard libraries (e.g. sha256 and base64)
+* Fully configurable password generation: you can specify the length, the sets of authorized characters, the sets of required characters, etc.
+* Principle of inheritance: very sensitive services can have their own unique password, while less sensitive services can be grouped and share the same password.

+It is somewhat similar to LastPass but with a taste of amateurish free software.

 ![Jpass demo](https://joel.porquet.org/cgit/cgit.cgi/jpass.git/plain/docs/demo.gif)

 ## Usage

-`jpass` is to be used in a terminal.
+**jpass** is to be used in a terminal.
 Without any arguments, it will read the default configuration file, located in `~/.jpass.conf`.
 Otherwise you can specify the path of the configuration file as argument: `jpass -c [configuration_file]`